SIS: Seam-Informed Strategy for T-shirt Unfolding: Method

 \subsubsection{Seam Line-segment Extractor (SLE)}

-The YOLOv3 was originally designed for object detection and has proven to be accurate and computationally efficient.
+The YOLOv3 was originally designed for object detection.
 For the SLE, we formulate the extraction of curved$/$straight seams as an oriented line object detection problem since the YOLOv3 cannot be used directly for seam line segment extraction.
 The proposed formulation allows any object detection network to extract seam line features.

 To extract seams using the object detection network, we first approximate the continuous curved seam as a set of straight line segments.
 Each straight line segment $\textbf{\textit{f}}^{\mathrm{SL}}$ is described by the seam segment category $j \in \{1,2,3,4\}$ and its endpoint positions $(x_1, y_1)$ and $(x_2, y_2)$ w.r.t the image frame $\Sigma_{\mathrm{img}}$, i.e. $\textbf{\textit{f}}^{\mathrm{SL}}=[j, x_1, y_1, x_2, y_2]$.
 In this paper, the seam segments are categorized into four categories, namely solid ($j=1$), dotted ($j=2$), inward ($j=3$), and neckline ($j=4$), as shown in Fig.~\ref{fig:subclass}~(a) and (b), based on the seam types of the T-shirt used in the experiments.